DECode-studio/vacation-app/README.md

   2. Deploy on Vercel (attach the live link).
   3. Keep this README updated with setup instructions + answers.
   4. If a CMS is added, include admin credentials for reviewers and link to API docs.

----

-Questions answered inline above per requirement.
-Let me know if you need this in a separate document or want expanded deployment instructions.